Varshatm218/Varshatm218/README.md

 - 💻 All of my projects are available on [GitHub](https://github.com/varshatm218)

-- Know more about me[portfolio].(https://varshatm218.github.io/varshatm.github.io/)
+- Know more about me [portfolio](https://varshatm218.github.io/varshatm.github.io/)

 - 💬 Ask me about **Coding, Data science, python**